How Meal Recommendations Work

 To do this, it uses a math formula called cosine similarity, which measures how “aligned” two users’ ratings are:

-- If two users rated meals in a similar way → high similarity (close to 1)
+• If two users rated meals in a similar way, they have high similarity.

-- If their tastes are very different → low or negative similarity
+• If their tastes are very different, they have low similarity.

 The result is a user-user similarity matrix that shows who’s most alike.